kral2/docker_proxy_vpn/README.md

 ## For more than HTTP/HTTPS

-You can already reach your private resources with any protocol supported by Squid.
+You can already reach your private resources with any protocol configured in Squid (ftp, ssh, gopher, etc ...)

 But you can also combine this solution with tools like [corkscrew](https://github.com/bryanpkc/corkscrew) to reach SSH private targets.

 ## Visibility

-You Proxy logs are redirected to your your computer.
+Your Proxy logs are redirected to your computer in a local folder.
+Thanks Docker Volumes.

 ## Next versions

-Some thoughts about what could come next:
+Some ideas about what could come next:

 - Visibility: redirect Openconnect VPN logs to a Docker Volume
 - Security: conceal the vpnpassword in a local vault solution